On the possible exceptions for the transcendence of the log-gamma function at rational entries: Introduction

-Here in this short paper, I take Conjec.~\ref{conj:GMR} on the transcendence of $f(x) = \log{\Gamma(x)} + \log{\Gamma(1-x)}$ into account for setting up a theorem establishing that there are at most \emph{two} possible exceptions for the transcendence of $f(x)$, $x$ being a rational in $(0,1)$.
+Here in this short paper, I take Conjecture~\ref{conj:GMR} on the transcendence of $f(x) = \log{\Gamma(x)} + \log{\Gamma(1-x)}$ into account for setting up a theorem establishing that there are at most \emph{two} possible exceptions for the transcendence of $f(x)$, $x$ being a rational in $(0,1)$.
 This theorem is proved here based upon a careful analysis of the monotonicity of $f(x)$, taking also into account its obvious symmetry with respect to $x=\frac12$.
 Interestingly, this yields a criteria for the transcendence of $\,\log{\pi}$, an important number in the study of the algebraic nature of special values of a general class of $L$--functions~\cite{GMR2}.
-This reformulation of the GMR ``theorem'' allows us to exhibit an infinity of pairs of logarithms of certain algebraic multiples of $\pi$ whose elements are not both algebraic.
+Finally, I show that if $\,\,\log{\!(k \, \pi)}\,$ is algebraic for some algebraic $\,k\,$ then $\,\pi \, e$, another number whose irrationality is not proved, has to be transcendental.